 As a parent, your main goal is to raise a healthy, happy child, ensuring they have every opportunity to make the best life possible for themselves as an adult.
 It’s tough work, but you’re dedicated to their success.
 That means making sure they learn to take care of themselves and that they have a quality education that gives them a foundation for the future.

 Many parents still believe a quality education can only be found in a traditional secondary school, with a set schedule and the chance for students to socialize with their peers.
-But more and more parents are choosing online high school for their children each year, with over 2.3 million American students completing high school at home as of 2016 for a variety of reasons.
+But more and more parents are choosing online high school for their children each year for a variety of reasons.
 With a surplus of articles outlining the pros and cons of each educational system, it can be frustrating to make a final choice between traditional school and online high school.
 What’s best for your child?

 One mom thought sending her kid to high school would negatively impact her daughter’s future—at first.